-During the year the Controls Group reviewed key project change proposals.
-Other topics reviewed included business continuity assurance, electronic trading platforms, payment enhancements and security.
+During the year the Controls Group reviewed key project change proposals including the escalation process of incidents, trading process enhancements, IT strategy and the trading system upgrade implementation.

 Risk Management Unit

 The risk committees are supported by the DMO's Risk Management Unit (RMU) which ensures key risk issues arising from these committees are communicated to the DMO Accounting Officer and senior management on a regular basis, with additional ad-hoc reporting if an emerging issue requires it.
 The RMU also supports the formal risk reporting processes with defined outputs, including regular detailed risk reports which are reviewed by the Board and senior management.